Code-Institute-Submissions/Gaudi-In-a-Day/README.md

 The theme of this project is called Gaudi In a Day.
 It will be based on his architecture.

 * Fonts: I have chose **Nato Sans**, I have chose this font as it is simple and easy to read from.
-* Colours: Colours I am going with chosen colours from the mosiac in the landing pages which will range from oranges, reds and blues.
-They stand out nicely with the white that the rest of the site will be.
+* Colours: Colour I chose is an burned orange as my main colour.
+This was taken from the mosaic, I felt this colour would stand out and be easy be easily read against the white back drop.
 * Images: Will be selected carefully of 3 buildings from Antonio Gaudis collection and most well known work.
+* Icons: The icons used are self explanatory so that the user does not need to struggle to notice what the icon will actually do.
+I use the icon to display the classic ‘burger-button’ on tablet and mobile devices.
 ## Technologies Used

 Below are a list of the programming languages, technologies and frameworks used for this website: